learn-co-curriculum/react-hooks-forms/README.md

   `sendFormDataSomewhere()` as the code that handles sending our data off.
 This function might be defined in the same form component, but is more often provided as a prop.
+- `setFirstName("")`: if we want to clear the input fields, all we need to do is set state!
+In a traditional JavaScript form, you might do something like `event.target.reset()` to clear out the form fields.
+Here, we need to ensure that our component state matches what the user sees in the form.
+By setting state, we're keeping our React component state in sync with what the user sees.

 We don't have a server to send our data to, but to demonstrate submission, we could modify our `Form` component to list out submissions, storing them in state: